owncloud/web/getting-started.md

 - `options.contextHelpersReadMore` Specifies whether the "Read more" link should be displayed or not.
 - `options.openLinksWithDefaultApp` Specifies whether single file link shares should be opened with default app or not.
 - `options.tokenStorageLocal` Specifies whether the access token will be stored in the local storage when set to `true` or in the session storage when set to `false`.
 If stored in the local storage, login state will be persisted across multiple browser tabs, means no additional logins are required.
 Defaults to `true`.
-- `options.loginUrl` Specifies the target URL to the login page.
-This is helpful when an external IdP is used.
-This option is disabled by default.
-Example URL like: 'https://www.myidp.com/login'.
-- `options.logoutUrl` Adds a link to the user's profile page to point him to an external page, where he can manage his session and devices.
-This is helpful when an external IdP is used.
-This option is disabled by default.
-- `options.imprintUrl` Specifies the target URL for the imprint link valid for the ocis instance in the account menu.
-- `options.privacyUrl` Specifies the target URL for the privacy link valid for the ocis instance in the account menu.

 #### Scripts and Styles